 All volunteers will receive a Champs crew merch, Champs cap, and vouchers for food & drink.

-If you’re able to assist the best footy Club in Asia put on the best ever Champs, go ahead and fill out the signup form!
+If you’re able to assist the best footy Club in Asia put on the best ever Champs, go ahead and fill out the !

 Latest Champs updates

 The Swans and AFL Asia are happy to confirm 2016 Asian Champs will include special guest appearances from former West Coast Eagles premiership player and Norm Smith Medalist Andrew Embley, who will be around during the weekend assisting with the All-Asian Cup (on Friday October 14th) and during the main tournament on the Saturday.

 Embley will feature in a special “On the Couch” sportsman lunch from 12-2pm on Friday 14th at RMIT’s Sorrento Cafe.
 Attendees will be welcome to stay on at Sorrento Cafe to watch the inagural All-Asia Cup from 2pm from the bar overlooking the ground.
 Embley will also participate in an AFL Asia Golf Day on Monday 17th October.

 Details for the Friday Sportsman lunch and Monday Golf Day to be released shortly through AFL Asia.
 Tickets will be strictly limited but Swans members and supporters can reserve places now by contacting [email protected] stay tuned for more details!

 Thanks to the support of the AFL, we are also happy to confirm AFL Victoria Umpiring Development Manager Rod Threlfall will attend Champs.
 Rod will be providing support to Head Official and Swannies Life Member Adam McDonald to offer training and accreditation to improve the skills of umpires from all clubs around Asia.
 Let us know via the online form if you would like to help officiate at Champs, with limited spots currently available for aspiring umpires wishing to attain Lv 1 accreditation.